zdavatz/aips2sqlite/README.md

 To increase the heap space use the option -Xmx

-$ java -jar -Xmx2048m aips2sqlite.jar --lang=de --verbose --report
+$ java -jar -Xmx2048m aips2sqlite.jar --lang=de --verbose --reports